 - Thandai Powder is ready!!
 You can make this powder ahead of time and store it airtight in the refrigerator for 2-3 weeks.

-- In a heavy-bottomed pan, on medium-low heat, bring milk to a boil, stirring intermittently to prevent the milk from sticking to the bottom of the pot.
+- In a heavy bottom pan, on medium heat, bring milk to a boil, stirring intermittently to prevent the milk from sticking to the bottom of the pot.

 - While the milk is heating up, add some warm milk to the bowl of saffron and mix.
 Let it soak for 10 mins for that nice yellow color.

-- Once the milk has boiled, turn the heat off.
-Stir in the soaked saffron milk, sugar, and thandai powder.
+- Once the milk comes to a boil, reduce the heat to low.
+Stir in the soaked saffron milk, white sugar, and thandai powder.
 Mix well until lump-free.
 Use a whisk if needed.
+Take it off heat.

 - Allow the thandai to cool completely and then transfer to a pitcher to refrigerate it further for at least a minimum of 2-4 hours (or until chilled) or overnight.